NZSL Fund Round 7 recipients

 Kara Technologies Ltd: High-Tech NZSL Children’s Book Library (Phase Two)

-The production of four new NZSL books and a vocabulary list for eight books from phase one and two.
+The production of two new NZSL books and a vocabulary list for six books from phase one and two.

 Wellington Deaf Society: Revitalising the Heart of the Wellington Deaf Community

 Funding a position to organise and deliver events for Wellington Deaf Society.